corpnewt/Hackintosh-Tips-And-Tricks/README.md

 I'm going to try and make this readable - and hopefully add/update/change info as I get it, but no promises :)

+Click the "^" links to return to the Index.

 ##Index

 * [OSX Boot Issues](#osx-boot-issues)